9 Common Dog Dental Problems: Symptoms & More [Vet-Approved]

 Complete Dog Dental Care at Sploot Veterinary Care

-Sploot Veterinary Care is a trusted primary and urgent care veterinarian that offers routine dental care for dogs (i.e. dog dental exam, dog teeth cleaning) — as well as dental treatments for various dog dental issues.
-Our veterinary clinics are open 365 days a year, for extended hours.
-We offer same-day appointments as well as urgent drop-offs
+We offer routine dental care for dogs (i.e., dog dental exam, dog teeth cleaning), as well as treatments for various dog dental issues.
+Our veterinary clinics in Denver, Chicago, and Colorado Springs are open 365 days a year with extended hours

 Get your pup started on great dental care today!
-Feel free to book an appointment online or through the Sploot Vets app
+Feel free to book an appointment online or through the Sploot Vets app!